 Mrs. X confronts Annie on the porch and fires her, leading to the gut-wrenching scene where Grayson chases after her, crying for his nanny to come back:

 Were you a fan of this movie?
 Of the sets?
-To see more photos, visit Traditional Home.
-Some of these are theirs, and the rest were screenshots from the movie.
+To learn more, visit Traditional Home.